BlueStamp-Engineering-2022/Caleb_BSE_Project/index.md

 ﻿# Smile Recognition
-Using machine learning and face recognition to predict if an image from a live webcam is smiling or not.
+Using machine learning and facial recognition to predict if an image from a live webcam is smiling or not.
 Uses Python, OpenCV, and Scikit learn.

 | **Caleb Yu** | **Saratoga High School** | **Machine Learning** | **Incoming Sophmore** |